Declaration and forfeiture: Tactical considerations

 A team batting in the 3rd innings of the match can declare in order to attempt to bowl out their opponents in a short amount of time rather than allowing the game to meander to a draw.
 In their 1984 tour of Sri Lanka, New Zealand beat the hosts by declaring to set a target of 263 runs shortly after lunch on day 5.
 Arjuna Ranatunga scored 51 but the rest of the team collapsed around him and shortly after his caught & bowled exit off John Bracewell it was Stephen Boock who took the final wicket with Sri Lanka on 97 from 28 overs.
-In games where innings have taken a significant amount of time, or where weather has delayed play there are cases of a "draw by agreement" that ends the game following a declaration of the third innings.
+In games where innings have taken a significant amount of time, or where weather has delayed play, many competitions include in their match playing conditions the ability for both captains to decide on a "draw by agreement", commonly allowed once the final hour of the match starts, or 70 minutes when the batting side declares.

 The fact that a team ends their innings and gives up the chance to score more runs can make declarations a bad decision in hindsight.
 In the 2nd Test of the 2012–13 Border–Gavaskar Trophy the Australian side declared so they could bowl at India for 3 overs at the end of the first day rather than see if their final pair of batsmen could score additional runs.
 India went on to score 503 in their only innings of the game as Australia collapsed all out for 131 in their 2nd innings, losing the game by an innings & 135 runs.

 In 2017 England declared while hosting the West Indies in the 2nd test, at 490/8d in their 2nd innings.
 This left the West Indies a target of 322 to win from 96 overs.
 The opening batters navigated the 6 over spell before stumps and on the final day Kraigg Brathwaite scored 95 & Shai Hope 118 not out to give his side an unlikely 5 wicket win 6 overs before the close of play.

 During the English tour of South Africa in 1948/49, the 5th test ended with an English victory.
-South Africa declared on 3/187 to give England a target of 172.
+South Africa declared on 187/3 to give England a target of 172.
 The English achieved that figure in their 24th over for the loss of 7 wickets.
 Jack Crapp hit 10 runs off 3 balls to secure the win which came one minute before the 4 day game was due to finish.